 You will need to know how to add and manage products on your Shop.
 You can do this through the Shop tab or by building a Shop catalogue.

-A) Using A Catalog Manager to Add Products to Facebook Shop
+A) Use a Catalog Manager to Add Products to Facebook Shop

 This is an inventory platform where you can manage the products you wish to put up for sale.
 If you intend to do a bulk upload of products, this is your best bet as it makes work easier and faster.
 Additionally, it is the best option if you intend to run multiple ads across commerce channels.